 The model’s benefits are clear, but its success depends on a robust technological foundation capable of delivering high-quality care remotely.
 This is where the connected health ecosystem comes into play.

-Secure, user-friendly telehealth solutions enable virtual consultations, medication management, and care coordination.
+Secure, always-on, user-friendly telehealth solutions enable virtual consultations, medication management, and care coordination.
 These platforms are the communication hub between patients and providers.

 Interoperability ensures that devices and platforms communicate effectively, enabling healthcare teams to access a complete picture of the patient’s health.